MartinDawson/jp-morgan/README.md

-npm intall and then npm run start to start the app.
+npm install and then npm run start to start the app.

 npm run test:unit to run the tests.